robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 1. Review your current configurations – 5 min
 2. Run the 1st CloudFormation template – 5 min
-3. Configure the remaining Controls – 20 min
+3. Configure the remaining controls – 20 min

 ## Review Current Configurations

-Before you the run the template please verify whether you already have the following services or resources configured.
-When you launch the first CloudFormation template you'll be prompted with questions regarding whether these resources are already configured.
+When you launch the first CloudFormation template you'll be prompted with questions regarding whether certain resources are already configured.
+Please verify now whether you aleady have the following configured.

 1. Go to AWS IAM and see if you have the following Roles created:
 	![Roles](../images/01-current-roles.png)